Pillar 1: Procure

 • The operational scope of the ICT, including public/internal access and traffic

-• Vendor’s contact information to request accessibility documentation and clarification (e.g., technical staff, accessibility staff)
+• Vendor’s contact information to request accessibility documentation, program maturity documentation, and clarification on responses (e.g., technical staff, accessibility staff)

-This information will allow the DAO to calculate the Risk Factor for triage purposes.
+This information, including vendor responses, will allow the DAO to assess the liability risk.

 Accessibility Documentation

-Accessibility documentation depends on the type of request (as defined in TAC §213.38):
+Accessibility documentation depends on the type of request:

 • Table 1: Success Criteria, Level A